 Our programs offer students a wide range of electives, allowing them to tailor their studies to their career aspirations.

-Clinical placements introduce them to the workplace.
+Clinical placements, including at the multi-disciplinary La Trobe Law School Clinic, introduce them to the workplace.
 And, our student associations host regular networking and career events, connecting future graduates with future employers.